-Colorado is served by a decentralized public health system where local governments retain authority over many decisions.
+Colorado is served by a decentralized public health system.
 There are 54 independent local health agencies in the state that are led by local government staff.
 For information about the legal basis for cross-jurisdictional sharing in Colorado, read this document from the Network for Public Health Law.
 The Center’s Resource Library contains additional resources on cross-jurisdictional sharing in Colorado, including a number of documents used to establish and support the San Luis Valley Public Health Partnership.

 Examples of CJS Arrangements